semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 These are some common error messages that you might run into:

   - Manifest is invalid: it usually means that the manifest YAML syntax is incorrect.
-Use `kubectl --dry-run` or `--validate` options verify the manifest.
+Use `kubectl --dry-run` or `--validate` options to verify the manifest.
   - `ImagePullBackOff` or `ErrImagePull`: the requested image is invalid or was not found.
 Check that the image is in the registry and that the reference in the manifest is correct.
   - `CrashLoopBackOff`: the application is crashing, and the pod is shutting down.
 Check the logs for application errors.
   - Pod never leaves `Pending` status: this could mean that one of the Kubernetes secrets is missing.